 When you’re making a video, you’ll likely have to stitch separate shots together as opposed to having one long camera shot.
-You can always just connect clip after clip, but to avoid a choppy video, it's a good habit to incorporate some transitions.
-WeVideo provides a ton of different free digital transitions to choose from, but you can also create custom transitions with a little extra camera work.
-Here are some examples of easy video transitions to take your videos to the next level.
+You can always just connect clip after clip, but it's a good habit to incorporate some video transitions to avoid a choppy video.
+WeVideo provides a ton of different free digital transitions to choose from, but you can also create custom video transitions with a little extra camera work.

 Here is a quick look at what we'll cover in this blog:

 What are video transitions?

 Video transitions are exactly what they sound like.
 They're a quick way to move from one clip or shot to another in a sequence.
 Some are quick and sudden transitions while others are slightly longer.
 You can go the easy route and add no video transition but, as stated above, that could make for a choppy video.
 Going this route can make your video look amateurish and make you look like you were too lazy to take the time and edit your video.

 How to add and make transitions in WeVideo